 143. There are, at present, very few roads in Sind and, as agriculture increases under the Lloyd Barrage, the provision of a proper road system in the province will be a matter of urgent necessity to enable the resulting produce to be expeditiously moved.
-A recent inture and an additional 130.00 thereafter as funds became available.
+A recent estimate of the post of the provision of such a system amounted to 321.00 in the near future and an additional 130.00 thereafter as funds became available.
 This estimate allowed for metalled roads throughout the province.
-The difficulty of financing so comprehensive a scheme has led to the preparation of an alternative estimate, which contemplates the construction of 2,184 miles of roads during the next 20 years, of which only 218 miles will be metalled while 874 miles will be graded and surfaced, and 1,092 miles, or half the total length, will merely be graded earth roads.
-We have adopted this estimate as the basis of our forecast; it entails an expenditure, exclusive of charges for establishment and tools and plant, of 128.78 on roads proper and 7.00 on bridging and causeways, or 135.78 in all, this expenditure being spread over the twenty years subsequent to separation.
+The difficulty of financing so comprehensive a scheme has led to the preparation of an alternative estimate, which contemplates the construction of 2.184 miles of roads during the neat 20 years, of which only 218 miles will be metalled while 874 miles will be graded and surfaced, and 1.092 miles, or half the total length, will merely be graded earth roads.
+We have adopted this estimate as the basis of our forecast; it entails an expenditure, exclusive of charges for establishment tools and plant, of 128.78 on roads proper and 7.00 on bridging and causeways, or 135.78 in all, this expenditure being spread over the twenty years subsequent to separation.

 144. A portion of this expenditure will be met from the Road Development Fund.
-The amount received by the Presidency from the fund in 1931-32 amounted to 16.00 and we have taken this as the average probable receipt.
-During the triennium ending 1930-31 the average annual petrol consumption in Sind was 1.18 million gallons, compared with a consumption of 11.99 million gallons in the whole Presidency; Sind will thus be entitled to about 10 per cent. of the annual receipts from the fund, or 1.60.
-For the purpose of compiling the statement of future capital expenditure given in Appendix 4, the estimated expenditure on the construction of new roads has been reduced by this amount as only the belance will be borrowed.
+The amount received by the Presidency from the fund in 1931-32 amounted to $16\cdot00$ and we have taken this as the average probable receipt.
+During the triennium ending 1930-31 the average annual petrol consumption in Sind was $1\cdot18$ million gallons, compared with a consumption of $11\cdot99$ million gallons in the whole Presidency; Sind will thus be entitled to about 10 per cent. of the annual receipts from the fund, or $1\cdot60$.
+For the purpose of compiling the statement of future capital expenditure given in Appendix 4, the estimated expenditure on the construction of new roads has been reduced by this amount as only the balance will be borrowed.